 Hi, and welcome to my April 2019 expense report.
 Here you’ll find a transparent look into my monthly spending and saving.
+Above is a visual breakdown of my April 2019 expenses.

 Instead of a green tower of savings this month, we have a red ditch of doom.
 Red alert: we’re cash flow negative!